Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: Improving methods 2:

 We have started with the procedure of \cite{Katsevich2018} and improved it uniformly in three steps: the method was first improved by interpolation.
 The resulting coherent method was further improved by embedding it in a closed testing procedure, and finally that closed testing procedure was improved to an admissible method by improving its local tests.
 This way we obtained a sequence of four methods, each uniformly improving the previous one.
 We will call them the \emph{original} (\ref{def KR}), \emph{coherent} (\ref{eq interpolation KR}), \emph{closed}, defined by (\ref{eq CT KR}) with (\ref{eq KR local}), and \emph{admissible} method, defined by (\ref{eq CT KR}) with (\ref{eq KR improved critical}).
 We performed a small simulation experiment to assess the relative improvement made with each of the three steps.
 We used $m=1000$ hypotheses, of which $m_0$ were true, and $m_1=m-m_0$ false.
 We sampled $p$-values independently.
 For true null hypotheses, we used $\mathbf{p}_i \sim \mathcal{U}(0,1)$.
 For false null hypotheses, we used $\mathbf{p}_i \sim \Phi^{-1}(-\gamma\mathbf{Z})$, where $\Phi$ is the standard normal distribution function, and $\mathbf{Z} \sim \mathcal{N}(0,1)$.
-We took values $m_1=8, 40, 200$ and $\gamma= 2, 3, 4$ for $n_1=8, 40$ and $\gamma= 1, 2, 3$ for $m_1=200$.
+We took values $m_1=8, 40, 200$ and $\gamma= 2, 2.5, 3$.
 A true discovery guarantee procedure gives exponentially many output values.
 We report only results for sets $\mathbf{K}_i$ of the $i$ smallest $p$-values, as the original method did.
-We used $i=5,10,20,50,200$.
+Calculation for the closed and admissible methods was in quadratic time based on Lemma \ref{thm shortcut}.
+We calculated $\mathbf{d}^I(\mathbf{K}_i)$, $i=1,\ldots,m$ for the closed and admissible methods in less than 0.1 seconds on a standard PC.

-We expect a linear time algorithm on the sorted $p$-values, similar to that of \cite{Meijer2018} and \cite{Goeman2017} for Simes local tests, to be possible for the closed and admissible procedures.
-However, for this example we were satisfied with the naive quadratic time algorithm, which for $m=1000$ already calculated $\mathbf{h}_I$ and $\mathbf{d}^I(S)$ for the closed and admissible methods in less than 0.1 seconds on a standard PC.
+The results are given in Figure \ref{fig KR}, in terms of number of true discoveries $\mathbf{d}^I(\mathbf{K}_i)$ (top) and in terms of true discovery proportions $\mathbf{d}^I(\mathbf{K}_i)/i$ (TDP; bottom).
+For each setting and each method we report the average value of $\mathbf{d}^I(\mathbf{K}_i)/i$ over $10^4$ simulations.
+Several things can be noticed about these simulation results.